 - A feeling of disconnection or dissociation from their emotional pain and anguish.

 - Anxiety symptoms such as persistent worrying, nausea, headaches, or dizziness.

 - Depression symptoms such as a pessimistic outlook on life or suicidal ideation.

 Narcissistic abuse refers to the psychological and physical violence that people suffering from a narcissistic personality disorder (NPD) inflict on others.

 Narcissistic abuse can occur in any type of relationship.
-It is prevalent between romantic partners, siblings, friends, colleagues and in the parent-child relationship.
-It is common for a vicious cycle to occur whereby a narcissistic parent inflicts narcissistic abuse upon their children, who in turn develop narcissistic personality disorder or symptoms of narcissistic abuse.
+It is prevalent between romantic partners, siblings, friends, colleagues, and the parent-child relationship.
+It is common for a vicious cycle to occur whereby a narcissistic parent inflicts narcissistic abuse upon their children who in turn develop narcissistic personality disorder or symptoms of narcissistic abuse.

 Symptoms can include panic attacks, insomnia, intrusive thoughts, obsessive thoughts, a ‘loss of self,’ self-blame, second-guessing oneself, a loss of interest in loved ones or activities, and suicidal ideation amongst many other difficult and challenging experiences.

 Anxiety, depression and substance abuse issues often arise as a result of narcissistic abuse.
 Abuse of any kind puts a person under a profound amount of stress which can trigger feelings of worry, nervousness, or fear, especially when you never know how the narcissistic person will behave.
 A person’s mental health can then take a toll as a result of these distressing and persistent feelings.